felixlopz/hubrise-test-task/content/apps/smood/en/connect-hubrise.md

 As a first step, the HubRise integration must be enabled on your Smood account.

-Contact the Smood support team at [integrations@smood.ch](mailto:integrations@smood.ch) and request the activation of the HubRise integration.
-You can include support@hubrise.com in copy.
+Contact your Smood account manager, and request the activation of the HubRise integration.
+If you request the activation by email, include support@hubrise.com in copy of your email.

 ## 2. Connect Smood